-Marx and Engels make the point in The German Ideology:
+Marx and Engels make the point in part II, section 5 of The German Ideology:

 "... this development of productive forces ... is an absolutely necessary practical premise, because without it privation, want is merely made general, and with want the struggle for necessities would begin again, and all the old filthy business would necessarily be restored ..."